owqh/RHSYSTEM/README.md

-# RHSYSTEM
+# Human Resources System
+This is a system developed using JAVA as programing engine and MySQL as Data base.

-First java application using DB mysql.
+This is my first java application using mysql.